vishal-m25/Obsidian/Learnings/java.md

 - parent and child can throw irrelevant exceptions

 ### Note
-- if a methods declared to throw a checked exception is called it should be handled inside a try-catch block or the function itself can be declared of throwing the same exception to avoid compile time interruption.  but it is recommended to handle it.
+- When a methods declared to throw a checked exception is called it should be handled inside a try-catch block or the function itself can be declared of throwing the same exception to avoid compile time interruption.
+But it is recommended to handle it.

+#### Best practices
+- Use specific catch block
+- Try block should only contain code that might throw an error/exception.
+- Always use try-with-resource for resource closing.
+- Throw as exception, do not return error codes.

-## Collections
+## Collection
+	Introduced in 1.8, because earlier there were no consistent API for data structures available common for all the people who use java.
+	Everyone had their own data structure, so there is no common ground to share data.
-- It inherits ==**`Iterable`**== class
+- It inherits ==**`Iterable`**== interface.
 - ==**`Collection`**== is an interface.
 - ==**`Collections`**== is a Utility class